yuechristina/sp23-plextech-fswd-intro-projects/Flask Intro/README.md

 ```

 - Now run this code.
 While it is running, your server is on
-- If you want to update the server's source code, you must quit the server application (ctrl+c) and restart it
+- If you want to update the server's source code, you must quit the server application (ctrl+c) and restart it ("Debug mode" does this automatically)

 - While the code is running, enter `http://localhost:81/hello` in your browser.
 What does it show?
 - You can also try this out in postman as before